Demonstration Center for Energy and Construction

 Collecting precise data on physical processes in buildings

-Sensors integrated in the insulation measure surface temperature, humidity, heat flow and above all the timberwork’s moisture content; in other words, they collect data on the physical processes taking place in the variously renovated walls of the building.
+Sensors integrated in the insulation measure surface temperature, humidity, heat flow and above all the timberwork's moisture content; in other words, they collect data on the physical processes taking place in the variously-renovated walls of the building.
 These data are stored in a database for further analysis.
 How do the different renovation solutions compare in terms of energy performance and physical parameters?
-To take external factors into account, data on outdoor temperature, relative humidity, driving rain and solar radiation were also analyzed – using the IMEDAS™ Internet Measurement Data Compilation and Evaluation System, which the scientists at Fraunhofer IBP also developed.
-The system consists of a set of software modules for tasks including data collection, measuring-station monitoring, data evaluation and visualization.
+In order to take external factors into account, the IMEDAS™ Internet Measurement Data Compilation and Evaluation System developed by the scientists at Fraunhofer IBP was used to analyze data on the outdoor temperature, relative humidity, driving rain and solar radiation.
+The system consists of a set of software modules for tasks including data acquisition, data evaluation and visualization as well as to monitor measuring stations.
 The collected data enable the long-term performance of the insulation materials to be evaluated, along with any possible degradation.
-Employees of the training center run by HWK Münster (HBZ) can also use the web-based IMEDAS™ evaluation software to access these data – giving them a practice-oriented information system for use in their training courses.
-Visitors to the demonstration center can view the current status of processes using the online visualization tool, and these preconfigured graphical displays are also available to users of the HBZ intranet.
+Employees of the training center run by HWK Münster (HBZ) can also use the web-based IMEDAS™ evaluation software to access these data - giving them a practice-based information system for use in their training courses.
+Visitors to the demonstration center can view the current status of processes via the online visualization tool, and these preconfigured graphical displays are also available to users of the HBZ intranet.